fedesegala/AppliedProbabilityAfternotes/chapters/chapter02/chapter.typ

 Sometimes, if $B$ is a singleton, we may write $bb(P)_(X){X = x}$ instead of $bb(P)_(X){{x}}$ to indicate the same event, where $prob(X = x) <-> prob(omega in Omega: X(omega) = x)$.

+== Discrete and Continuous Random Variables

-== Discrete Random Variables and their Distributions As already mentioned in the introduction, random variables can be classified in two main categories: *discrete* and *continuous*.
+=== Discrete Random Variables and their Distributions As already mentioned in the introduction, random variables can be classified in two main categories: *discrete* and *continuous*.
 In this section we are going to explore discrete random variables and their characteristic functions.

 If a random variable $X$ can only take a *finite* or at most *countable* number of values, we call it a *discrete random variable*.